kaizen-ai/kaizenflow/README.md

   ### Setup Environment
   - Install Python dependencies
-  - Start Redis and ZooKeeper using Docke
+  - Start Redis and ZooKeeper using Docker.

   ### Running Jupyter Notebook
   - Launch Jupyter Notebook to access and run your Python notebooks.